 Consulting Interview Dress Code: What to Wear to a Case Interview (2026)

-Exactly what to wear to McKinsey, BCG, and Bain case interviews in 2026 — suits, shirts, shoes, virtual tips, and the mistakes that cost candidates points.On this page
+What to wear to McKinsey, BCG, Bain, and Tier 2 consulting interviews in 2026: suits, shirts, shoes, virtual setup, grooming, budget, geography, and the mistakes to avoid.

-For in-person consulting interviews at McKinsey, BCG, and Bain, business professional attire is the standard — a dark suit, conservative shirt, and dress shoes for men; a tailored pantsuit or skirt suit for women.
-For virtual interviews, wear the same suit jacket on top, choose solid colors that photograph cleanly on camera, and set your background to neutral.
+For most in-person consulting interviews at McKinsey, BCG, Bain, and Tier 2 firms, business professional attire is the safest default: a navy or charcoal suit, a conservative shirt, and polished dress shoes for men; a tailored pantsuit, skirt suit, or equivalent polished set for women.
+For virtual interviews, wear the same level of polish on top, choose solid colors that photograph cleanly on camera, and set a neutral background.
 The goal is simple: your clothes should not be memorable.
 Your case should be.

-Consulting firms hire people they will staff on client sites.
-Clients — typically C-suite executives at Fortune 500 companies — expect consultants to project authority and professionalism from day one.
-When an interviewer evaluates you, they are partly asking: "Would I put this person in front of a CFO on Monday?"
+Consulting firms hire people they may staff on client sites within weeks.
+Clients often expect consultants to project judgment and professionalism from day one.
+When an interviewer evaluates you, part of the subconscious calculation is: "Would I feel comfortable putting this person in front of a senior client?"

 Dressing incorrectly in either direction creates friction:

-- Too casual signals you didn't research the firm's culture or you don't take the process seriously.
+- Too casual signals you did not research the firm's culture, or that you do not take the process seriously.

-- Too formal (e.g., a morning coat) reads as tone-deaf.
+- Too formal (a three-piece morning suit, a tuxedo-adjacent look) reads as tone-deaf.

-- Ill-fitting clothing — even if technically correct — suggests you don't pay attention to detail.
+- Ill-fitting clothing, even if technically correct, suggests you do not pay attention to detail.

-Business Professional vs. Business Casual: What MBB Expects
+Business Professional vs Business Casual: What Does MBB Expect?

-For Tier 2 firms (Deloitte S&O, Oliver Wyman, EY-Parthenon), the same business professional standard applies for interviews, even if the day-to-day office culture is more relaxed.
-See our Deloitte case interview guide and Oliver Wyman case interview guide for firm-specific context.
+For Tier 2 firms (Deloitte S&O, Oliver Wyman, EY-Parthenon), business professional is also the safest interview baseline, even if day-to-day office culture is more relaxed.
+See our Deloitte case interview guide and Oliver Wyman case interview guide for firm-specific context, and the consulting interview process overview for how rounds are structured.

 Men: Complete Outfit Guide